xmlui-org/xmlui-mcp/README.md

 - **comma-separated-exampleDirs** Subdirectories under exampleRoot

-Here's an example configuration for Claude Desktop or Cursor.
+Here's how that maps into a configuration for Claude Desktop or Cursor.

 ```
 {